yusuke85/javascript-module-2-todo-workshop/README.md

 An object like this is referred to as an **object literal** — we've literally written out the object contents as we've come to create it.
 This is in contrast to objects instantiated from classes, which we'll look at later on.

-It is very common to create an object using an object literal when you want to transfer a series of structured, related data items in some manner, for example sending a request to the server to be put into a database.
+It is very useful to create an object using an object literal when you want to transfer structured, related data items in some manner, for example sending some data to be put into a database.
 Sending a single object is much more efficient than sending several items individually, and it is easier to work with than an array, when you want to identify individual items by name.
 ### Dot notation
 Above, you accessed the object's properties and methods using **dot notation**.
-The object name (person) acts as the **namespace** — it must be entered first to access anything **encapsulated** inside the object.
-Next you write a dot, then the item you want to access — this can be the name of a simple property, an item of an array property, or a call to one of the object's methods, for example:
+The object name (in this case `person`) acts as the **namespace** — it must be entered first to access anything **encapsulated** (= contained) inside the object.
+Next, you write a dot, and then the item you want to access — this can be the name of a property, an item of an array property, or a call to one of the object's methods, for example:
 ```js
 person.age
 person.interests[1]